-NOTE: The Vehicle Interface Connector is on every vehicle and provides a direct interface to useful signals.
+NOTE: The Vehicle Interface Connector is on every vehicle and provides a direct interface to useful signals.mating connector to access these signals, and 3m of wiring.

 NOTE: Vehicles Built after November 2019 will have the 10 way connector.
 See figure E270826 Rev2 for location and the following table for signals.